 Do You Pay Stamp Duty As A First Time Buyer?

-Stamp duty is a specific tax you need to pay when purchasing property or land in either England or Northern Ireland.
+Stamp Duty Land Tax (SDLT) is a specific tax you need to pay when purchasing property or land in either England or Northern Ireland.
 While the specifics of stamp duty have changed over time, the essentials remain the same, from stamp duty holidays to changes in tiers.

 When you purchase your home, and it is worth over a certain amount, you’ll be required to pay a standardised amount of money to HMRC as tax.
 The rules and requirements of stamp duty are slightly different for a first–time buyer, but we’ll cover that in further detail below.